repositony/mesh2vtk/readme.md

 mesh2vtk /path/to/meshtal.msht 104 --total
 ```

-### Excluding uncertainty meshes
+### Reduce VTK file size

-Exclude the uncertainty meshes from the VTK output.
+Excluding uncertainty meshes from output cuts file sizes in half.

 This may be desirable for extremely large meshtal files.

 ```bash
 # Extract every energy and time group, with corresponding error meshes